 Instead, pick a PowerPoint activity you frequently perform, learn its shortcuts and save time… And once you have one activity’s shortcuts down, come back and pick up another one.

-Use this guide, learn how to REALLY use the shortcuts and shine!
+Use this Microsoft PowerPoint shortcut guide, learn how to REALLY use it and shine!

 See you at Happy Hour!